 7. Sitting Alone at a Table for 8

-If you prefer traveling alone but still love socializing, you might find yourself in an awkward situation – being alone at a large table.
+If you prefer traveling alone but still love socializing, you might be in an awkward situation – being alone at a large table.

-For instance, you might enter a restaurant and sit at a table for 8, all alone with nobody to entertain or talk to you.
-All you can do now is eat your ordered food and feel jealous as you watch other people giggling with joy.
+For instance, you might enter a restaurant and sit at a table for 8, alone with nobody to entertain or talk to you.
+All you can do now is eat your ordered food and feel jealous as you watch others giggling joyfully.

-At that point, you realize that it might have been better if you had company.
-In fact, your own company doesn’t seem to be entertaining anymore.
+At that point, you realize it might have been better if you had company.
+Your own company doesn’t seem to be entertaining anymore.

-The only solution is to either concentrate on your food or start chit-chatting with the hotel staff or even with the people dining out there.
-You can always invite people to your table too, but this might present you with a different awkward scenario!
+The only solution is to concentrate on your food or start chit-chatting with the hotel staff or the people dining there.
+You can always invite people to your table, too, but this might present you with a different awkward scenario!

 8. “Women Problems”

 For instance, some countries have quite different social rules for women.
-In some cultures, the age limit for unmarried women is 30 years, meaning after 30, you ought to be in your husband’s house rather than exploring on your vacation.
-It worsens when the local law doesn’t allow such women to travel alone for long distances like in Saudi Arabia.
+In some cultures, the age limit for unmarried women is 30 years, meaning after 30, you should be in your husband’s house rather than exploring on vacation.
+It worsens when the local law doesn’t allow such women to travel alone for long distances, like in Saudi Arabia.